aymanapatel/blog/clvtbzvmq000b09laf7wlffum.md

 # Quotes for Distributed Systems

-* Distributed systems: Untangling headphones while riding a rollercoaster (CHatGPT generated)
+* Distributed systems: Untangling headphones while riding a rollercoaster (ChatGPT generated)

 * Hope is not a strategy